cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

     - Mann-Whitney-Wilcoxon
     - Kruskal-Wallis

-^Ordinal data cannot be treated the same as continuous data and is not suitable for descriptive statistical analyses (mean, standard deviation), so more advanced tests which rely on those statistics are not appropriate.
-Non-parametric tests, such as Mann-Whitney-Wilcoxon (comparing ranked scores between two demographic groups) or the Kruskal-Wallis test (comparing ranked scores between 3 or more demographic groups).
+^Ordinal data are not suitable for descriptive statistical analyses (mean, standard deviation), non-parametric tests, such as Mann-Whitney-Wilcoxon  or the Kruskal-Wallis test will likely be necessary.